MujtabaRawn65/Port_FreeRTOS_RV_PCORE/README.md

 ## **Running FreeRTOS Demo on RISC-V Core**

-Once the binary is generated, follow these steps to run the project on UETRV-Pcore:
+Once the hex file is generated, follow these steps to run the project on UETRV-Pcore:

 **Copy** the contents of `Demo/build/RTOSDemo.hex` to the required directory as `hello.hex`:
 ```bash